vokimon/apunts/computers/css-grid.md

 grid-auto-columns/rows: size size Successive rows and columns get this with

-grid-template-rows/columns: subgrid // use parent grid
+grid-template-rows/columns: subgrid // use parent grid (Firefox only by 2022-07)

 align-items: on the parent for the children
 align-self: on the children within the parent